Years 5 & 6 IMP Bands in Schools

 Private Instrumental Music Lessons

-Students in Years 5 and 6 Bands are not required or encouraged to take private instrumental music lessons.
+Students in Years 5 and 6 Bands are not required to take private instrumental music lessons.
 It can be confusing and stressful for beginning students to receive regular instruction from several different teachers.
 In addition, it is desirable that students within any particular school band group are working at a similar level.
 It is also not the aim of the IMP to remove the livelihood of private instrumental tutors.

 Additional Opportunities